 The flexibility of the single-ply membranes allows the contractor to accommodate unique roof designs.
 This flexibility also allows the roofing systems to stay intact with expanding and contracting buildings.

 Cons of Single-Ply Membrane Roofing

-Single-ply membrane roofing does not have a hard-top layer to protect the synthetic rubber from dropped tools, gravel or loose screws from being pushed into the rubber membrane.
-This kind of damage could create holes in the rubber and insulation and be vulnerable to leaks.
+Single-ply membrane roofing does not have a hard-top layer to protect the synthetic rubber from dropped tools, gravel, or loose screws from being pushed into the rubber membrane.
+This damage could create holes in the rubber and insulation and be vulnerable to leaks.

-Most commercial roofing systems have accessories attached such as A/C units, skylights, air vents, plumbing vents and more.
-These penetrations on the roof can be in the way of rolling out a straight section of membrane.
+Most commercial roofing systems have accessories such as A/C units, skylights, air vents, plumbing vents, and more.
+These penetrations on the roof can be in the way of rolling out a straight section of the membrane.

-When the contractor approaches these penetrations with single-ply membrane roofing, they need to cut smaller membrane pieces to size and essentially building up the roof around the vents/units which takes up more time and is not as reliable in terms of being waterproof.
+When the contractor approaches these penetrations with single-ply membrane roofing, they need to cut smaller membrane pieces to size.
+They essentially build up the roof around the vents/units, which takes up more time and is not as reliable in terms of being waterproof.

 Seams are Vulnerable to Leaks

-We covered in the installation explanation how the rubber membrane is rolled out, overlapped and fastened with either heat, mechanical fasteners, adhesives or tapes.
-Although these seams are sealed, they are still areas that are more vulnerable to leaks than other roofing systems.
+We covered in the installation explanation how the rubber membrane is rolled out, overlapped, and fastened with either heat, mechanical fasteners, adhesives, or tapes.
+Although these seams are sealed, they are more vulnerable to leaks than other roofing systems.

-UV rays that shine directly on the roof can degrade the adhesives quickly over time.
+UV rays on the roof can degrade the adhesives quickly over time.
 This is what can make those seams vulnerable to leaks.
-If there is a puncture, tear or other damage to the roof, the UV rays coming into the adhesive layer can cause more damage with the adhesives deteriorating.
+Suppose there’s a puncture, tear, or other damage to the roof.
+In that case, the UV rays coming into the adhesive layer can cause more damage with the adhesives deteriorating.

-Single-Ply Roofing Systems take up over half of the roofing systems for commercial, industrial, and manufacturing facilities that are looking for a sustainable, economically efficient option.
+Single-Ply Roofing Systems take up over half of the roofing systems for commercial, industrial, and manufacturing facilities looking for a sustainable, economically efficient option.